 One of the ways to save money on food while traveling is to prepare your own meals.
 You can do this by getting a hotel with a microwave and fridge and pack cereal, sandwiches and frozen dinners.

 Or you can get a condo with a kitchen and cook full meals that are easy.

 One thing I did was shop my pantry at home to see what I had that we could take with us on our trip.
 Then I made a meal plan of easy meals – pizza, hot dogs, spaghetti, tacos etc.

 When we got to Destin I went to Publix and shopped their sales and was able to get all of our food for the week for under $100.

 Find Inexpensive and FREE activities in the Destin area

 My kids would play on the beach or in the pool all day and that’s usually enough for them.
 But sometimes it’s too much sun or it’s rainy or everyone needs to find other fun.
 Here are some FREE and cheap things you can do around Destin, Florida.

 - Gator Beach – stationed at Fudpucker’s restaurant, Gator Beach is a free gator habitat that you can visit to learn about alligators.
 You can even pay to feed the gators and have your picture taken with a live gator.

-- Emerald Coast Science Center – $9 for adults and $7 for children, this would be a good good rainy day activity.
+- Emerald Coast Science Center – starting at $10 per person, this would be a good good rainy day activity.

 - Ft.
 Walton Beach Heritage Park & Cultural Center – For the admission of $5.30 for adults and $3.18 for children you can visit four museums.
 Cheap and educational!